New Concurrent Order Maintenance Data Structure

-For each experiment, we have four test cases by choosing different numbers of positions for inserting: \begin{itemize}[leftmargin=*,noitemsep] \item[-] \emph{No} case: we have 10 million positions, the total number of initial items in $\od$, so that each position averagely has \textbf{$1$} inserted item.
+For each experiment, we have four test cases by choosing different numbers of positions for inserting: \begin{itemize} \item[--] \emph{No Relabel} case: we have 10 million positions, the total number of initial items in $\od$, so that each position averagely has \textbf{$1$} inserted item.
 Thus, it almost has {\emph{no}} \texttt{Relabel} procedures triggered when inserting.

-\item[-] \emph{Few} case: we randomly choose 1 million positions from 10 million items in $\od$, so that each position averagely has {10} inserted items.
+\item[--] \emph{Few Relabel} case: we randomly choose 1 million positions from 10 million items in $\od$, so that each position averagely has {10} inserted items.
 Thus, it is possible that a {\emph{few}} \texttt{Relabel} procedures are triggered when inserting.

-\item[-] \emph{Many} case: we randomly choose 1,000 positions from 10 million items in $\od$, so that each position averagely has {10,000} inserted items.
+\item[--] \emph{Many Relabel} case: we randomly choose 1,000 positions from 10 million items in $\od$, so that each position averagely has {10,000} inserted items.
 Thus, is it possible that {\emph{many}} \texttt{Relabel} procedures are triggered when inserting.

-\item[-] \emph{Max} case: we only choose a single position (at the middle of $\od$) to insert {$10,000,000$} items.
+\item[--] \emph{Max Relabel} case: we only choose a single position (at the middle of $\od$) to insert {$10,000,000$} items.
 In this way, we obtain a {\emph{maximum}} number of triggered relabel procedures. \end{itemize}

 All items are inserted on-the-fly without preprocessing.
-In other words, 10 million items are randomly assigned to multiple workers, e.g 32 workers, even if in the \emph{Max} case that all insertions are reduced to sequential.
+In other words, 10 million items are randomly assigned to multiple workers, e.g 32 workers, even if in the \emph{Max} case all insertions are reduced to sequential execution.